 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

 Grenada has a wet tropical climate.
 It is at times tempered by moderate trade winds from the northeast.
-The country has an average annual temperature in the high-20’s Celsius and two main seasons.
+The country has an average annual temperature around 25 and two main seasons.

 The humid and hot rainy season is from June to December while the dry season is from January to May.
 The dry season is the most popular time for tourists as rainfall can be quite abundant later.